Skip to main content

 Historical classifications may not always follow this coding system in full, such as micro-organisms and enzymes.
 These old classifications will be updated to a current category/functional group and a new code assigned when they are re-authorised.

-• Subject to application submission – feed additives for which re-evaluation application was not received by the specified deadline.
-These feed additives are currently permitted on the GB market but will be subject to future review.
-(Formerly the longstanding entries in Annex II of the EU Register)
+Subject to review Substance for which re-evaluation application was not received by the specified deadline.
+Not fully authorised but currently permitted on the GB market, subject to future review Re-evaluation application was not received by the specified deadline.

 • feed additive composition